Kent State Geneva

 Why Kent State Geneva?

-The Kent State Geneva study abroad program uniquely offers an internship placement at a non-governmental organization (NGO) or non-profit organization.
-Past internships have included placements at the World Health Organization, Save the Children, World Vision, and the Centre for Socio-Economic Development.
+The Kent State Geneva program offers the possiblity of internship placements at an international organization (IO) or non-governmental organization (NGO).
+Past internships have included the World Health Organization, World Vision, and the Centre for Socio-Economic Development.

-Studying abroad, and especially interning abroad, will give you a competitive edge in the job market as well as applying for graduate school.
-It distinguishes you as being flexible, creative, independent, and having valuable intercultural communication skills.
+Studying and interning abroad will give you a competitive edge in the job market as well as applying for graduate school.
+It distinguishes you as being flexible, independent, and having valuable intercultural communication skills.

 The Adventure of a Lifetime

 With the Alps at your backdoor, you’ll have plenty of opportunities to explore the world around you.
 That doesn’t even include the experience of living in Geneva, where you can enjoy strolling down the riverside, coffee in a local café, or spending the afternoon in one of the many museums nearby.
-Switzerland itself is centrally located, so it is easy to explore the rest of Europe by air or by train.
+During orientation you will explore Zermat, a beautiful city in the Swiss countryside.
+Furthermore, Switzerland itself is centrally located, so it is easy to explore the rest of Europe by air or by train.

 Increased Global Awareness

-Being exposed to diverse ways of life and facing the challenges of cross-cultural communication are essential to becoming a global citizen, which is so important in today’s highly interdependent political and economic systems.
+Being exposed to diverse ways of life and facing the challenges of cross-cultural communication are essential to becoming a global citizen.
 As a Kent State Geneva student, you will become a true member of the international community as you take classes with students from Switzerland and around the world.
 Moreover, you will become integrated with the local culture and professional landscape as you participate in a pre-professional internship placement.